laravel/homestead/readme.md

 3. Destroys the homestead.

 ### vmedit
-1. Opens up Homestead.yaml (configuration file) with the predefined editor (default: sublime)
+1. Opens up Homestead.yaml (configuration file) with the predefined editor (default: sublime).
 2. If any changes are detected it resets virtual hosts to /etc/hosts and provisions the machine.

+To change the editor: edit vmedit.sh and set your editor in line 4.
+Example: `EDITOR='nano'`